zsenarchitect/EA_Dist_Backup/Installation/How To Install.md

 2. Have only ONE Rhino open, then drag "EnneadTab_For_Rhino_Installer.rui" into the Rhino window
 3. From the top of toolbar, find "Enneaaaaaaaaaaaad" menu and click on "Install".
 4. Restart Rhino.

+> [!IMPORTANT]
+> Rhino only remember the setting of most recent closed Rhino.
+Using only one rhino help to make installation stick.